RSukant/Anime_Ratings_website_Html_Css_Javascript/README.md

 - **Design Adjustments**: Modify the inline styles or link an external CSS file for enhanced visuals.
 - **Dynamic Functionality**: Incorporate JavaScript for interactive features like real-time ratings or user reviews.

+## License
+This project is licensed under the MIT License.
+Refer to the LICENSE file for details.

 #### Author: Sukant R
 #### Contact: sukantravichandran17@gmail.com
 #### GitHub: [https://github.com/RSukant](https://github.com/RSukant)